disabledtech/Twitch-IRC-Logger/README.md

     </tr>
     <tr>
         <td><strong>token</strong></td>
         <td>The Twitch IRC requires an OAuth token for authentication.
-See https://twitchapps.com/tmi/ to get your own token.</td>
+See <a href="https://twitchapps.com/tmi/" target="_blank">here</a> to get your own token.</td>
     </tr>
     <tr>
         <td><strong>client_id</strong></td>
         <td>The Twitch API requires a ClientID for API access which we use to get a list of currently popular streamers.
-See https://dev.twitch.tv/docs/v5 to get your own client ID</td>
+See the <a href="https://dev.twitch.tv/docs/v5" target="_blank">Twitch API docs</a> to get your own client ID</td>
     </tr>
     <tr>
         <td><strong>channel_limit</strong></td>